ymj68520/rust-norn/README.md

-# go-norn-rs: A Norn Blockchain Node in Rust
+# rust-norn: A Norn Blockchain Node in Rust

 This repository contains a Rust port of the `go-norn` blockchain node, aiming to replicate its Proof of Verifiable Function (PoVF) consensus mechanism and core functionalities in a robust, performant, and idiomatic Rust environment.